Research and teaching centre

 Fine-tuning the porosity of new materials

 E.g. Characterisation of a silica monolith synthesised for the treatment of water contaminated by pharmaceutical products.
-The morphology of its pore network (macropores) is characterised by micro-CT: number, size, connectivity, tortuosity, ... of pores can be quantified.
+The morphology of its pore network (macropores) is characterised by micro-CT: number, size, connectivity, tortuosity, etc. of the pores can be quantified.

 Sebai et al, Frontiers, 2022.
 Biocatalytic Elimination of Pharmaceutics Found in Water With Hierarchical Silica Monoliths in Continuous Flow.